WHAT WE DO

 The Annual Dinner: Once a year the MHSOBA hosts its night of nights, the Annual Dinner.
 This formal occasion is one of the major highlights of the year as we dine among friends and celebrate the ethos of Melbourne High School.
-Each year we choose an outstanding guest speaking that will make the night truly remarkable.
+Each year we choose an outstanding guest speaking that makes the night truly remarkable.

-Winemakers dinners: At these quarterly dinners, we pair a terrific Melbourne winemaker with a Melbourne restaurant to create a wonderful night of food, wine and entertainment.
+Winemakers dinners: At these dinners, we pair a terrific Melbourne winemaker with a Melbourne restaurant to create a wonderful night of food, wine and entertainment.
 Every dinner is unique as is open to everyone.

 HISTORY AT A GLANCE

 Melbourne High School Old Boys’ Association, MHSOBA, was founded in 1907, comprising a football club and an athletics team.
-In May1909, the organisation was formally established.
-During 1921, both a glee club and drama club were formed.
+In May 1909, the organisation was formally established.
+During 1921, both a Glee Club and Drama Club were formed.

-The association’s primary aim has always been the welfare of the school.
+The Association’s primary aim has always been the welfare of the school.
 It also provided sporting and social programs.

 In 1954, the Melbourne High School Lodge was consecrated.
 The Fitness and Recreation Club was established in 1960 and 1970 saw the formation of he Old Boys’ Association Swimming Club.